mars/event-driven-functions/README.md

-# Salesforce Change Data Capture Connector
+# Salesforce Data Connector

-Receive data from a Salesforce org in a durable, continuous flow.
+Receive data from a Salesforce org: schemas, bulk records, and CDC (change data capture) streams.

-💻👩‍🔬 *This project is a exploration into solving common customer use-cases with Salesforce's newest streaming technology, Change Data Capture [CDC].*
+💻👩‍🔬 *This project is a exploration into solving emerging use-cases for Salesforce data.*

 Architecture
 ------------